It is the fashion now to wave aside

 Still through men’s smoky minds, and clears the air.

-We are busy working to bring Edna St. Vincent Millay's "It is the fashion now" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Edna St. Vincent Millay's "It is the fashion now" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "It is the fashion now" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.